 Social and task reasoning: The social reasoner outputs a conversational strategy that the system must adapt in the current turn.
 The reasoner is modeled as the spreading activation network.

 Natural language and nonverbal behavior generation: The natural language generation module expresses conversational strategies in specific language and associated nonverbal behaviors, and they are performed by a virtual human.

 Conversational Strategy Classifier

-We have implemented a conversational strategy classifier to automatically recognize the user’s conversational strategies – particular ways of talking, that contribute to building, maintaining or sometimes destroying a budding relationship.
+We have implemented a conversational strategy classifier to automatically recognize the user’s conversational strategies – particular ways of talking, that contribute to building, maintaining, or sometimes destroying a budding relationship.
 By including rich contextual features drawn from verbal, visual and vocal modalities of the speaker and interlocutor in the current and previous turns, we can successfully recognize these dialogue phenomena with an accuracy of over 80% and with a kappa of over 60%

 We use the framework of temporal association rule learning to perform a fine-grained investigation into how sequences of interlocutor behaviors signal high and low interpersonal rapport.
-The behaviors analyzed include visual behaviors such as eye gaze and smiles, and verbal conversational strategies, such as self-disclosure, shared experience, social norm violation, praise and back-channels.
+The behaviors analyzed include visual behaviors such as eye gaze and smiles, and verbal conversational strategies, such as self-disclosure, shared experience, social norm violation, praise, and back-channels.

 SARA’s Reasoning Process

 The social reasoner is designed as a spreading activation model – a behavior network consisting of activation rules that govern which conversational strategy the system should adopt next.
-Taking as inputs the system’s phase (e.g. “recommendation”) system’s intentions (e.g. “elicit_goals”, “recommend_session”), the history of the user’s conversational strategies, select non-verbal behaviours (e.g. head nod and smile) and the current rapport level, the activation energies will be updated.
+Taking as inputs the system’s phase (e.g. “recommendation”) system’s intentions (e.g. “elicit_goals”, “recommend_session”), the history of the user’s conversational strategies, select non-verbal behaviors (e.g. head nod and smile) and the current rapport level, the activation energies will be updated.

 SARA’s Generating Process